mca91/ITEWR_DC_Course/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:9d7d7fe36b
 ## Matrix Product

+This exercise teaches You how to compute a matrix product using R.

 The matrices `X` and `Y` from the previous exercises are available in your working environment.

 ***pre_exercise_code